-Filing for Chapter 7 triggers the Automatic Stay which prevents the payday loan company from trying to collect the debt.
-If it is later discharged, you are no longer obligated to pay it back.
+In some cases, bankruptcy can help borrowers who have payday loans they can't repay.
+Filing for Chapter 7 bankruptcy triggers an automatic stay, which prevents the payday loan company from trying to collect the debt.
+If the debt is later discharged, you are no longer obligated to pay it back.

 Written by Attorney Jonathan Petts.

-Sometimes waiting for the next paycheck is not realistic when you have bills that need to get paid today.
+Sometimes waiting for the next paycheck is not realistic when you have bills you need to pay today.
 Payday loans are a quick and easy way for many people to get money when they need it fast.
-However, there are downsides of payday loans that can quickly cause financial hardships for a person in the long run.
+But there are downsides.
+Payday loans can cause financial hardships in the long run.

-Let’s look at payday loans and how these types of debt are handled in a Chapter 7 bankruptcy filing.
+Let’s look at payday loans and how payday loan debt is handled in a Chapter 7 bankruptcy filing.

-Refinance.
-If you have a check advance loan that you cannot pay, the company may allow you to “refinance” the loan.
-However, extending a payday loan comes at a very high price.
-The company often charges expensive fees for refinances and may increase the interest charged on the loan.
+Refinance: If you have a check advance loan that you cannot pay, the company may allow you to refinance or extend the loan.
+But this often comes at a very high price.
+Payday loan companies often charge expensive fees to refinance, and doing so may increase the interest charged on the loan.

-Bankruptcy.
-Filing a Chapter 7 bankruptcy case can wipe out a payday loan.
-Even if the company includes a statement that the debt is not dischargeable, or “erase-able,” in bankruptcy, this is typically not true.
-More on this below.
+Bankruptcy: Filing a Chapter 7 bankruptcy case can wipe out a payday loan.
+Even if the company includes a statement that the debt is not dischargeable or erasable in bankruptcy, this is typically not true.
+We'll touch on this more below.

-Filing for Chapter 7 triggers the Automatic Stay which prevents the loan company from trying to collect the debt.
-If it is later discharged, you are no longer obligated to pay it back.
+Filing for Chapter 7 triggers an automatic stay, which prevents payday loan companies and all other creditors from trying to collect on their debts.
+If the payday loan is later discharged, you are no longer obligated to pay it back.

-Post-Bankruptcy Effects.
-After you file, your credit score will temporarily go down, and you may be offered loans with higher interest rates for a few years.
-If you have a lot of property, you could lose some of that property in a Chapter 7 bankruptcy (this is not an issue for most people).
+Another drawback is that the payday lender may object to the discharge of the debt for a variety of reasons.
+You must respond to any objections that the company files with the bankruptcy court.
+Finally, filing bankruptcy for any reason will affect your credit score.
+It will temporarily go down, and you may be offered loans with higher interest rates for a few years.
+If you have a lot of property, you could lose some of that property in a Chapter 7 bankruptcy.
+This is not an issue for most people because of exemptions.